Interface

 Notes

-The function groebner is thread-safe.
+• The function is thread-safe.

-The default algorithm is probabilistic (with certify=false).
+• The default algorithm is probabilistic (with certify=false).
 Results are correct with high probability, however, no precise bound on the probability is known.

 groebner_with_change_matrix